-If you have an expected graduation date of May or September, your final semester grades will be delivered to your Whitman mailbox on the Friday prior to Commencement.
+If you have an expected graduation date of May or September, your final semester grades will be made available to you on the Friday prior to Commencement, if not sooner.
 Other senior grades are not due until after Commencement, and will be available on the web when grades are available to continuing students.

 A green Commencement Information Form will be sent to you with your Whitman Graduation Application during the first semester of your senior year.
-Please write clearly.
+Please complete both forms in their entirety and write clearly.
 You may choose to write your full name as it appears on your Whitman record, or substitute or eliminate a middle initial.
 Please notify the Registrar's Office immediately if there are any changes.
 Your name will be printed, as it is on this form, on your diploma and it will be listed with your major and hometown in the Commencement Program.
 The Program will also list any Honors in Major Study and/or Honors in Course.

 - You are required to participate in Commencement ceremonies at Whitman.
 If you are unable to do so, you must Petition the Board of Review for a waiver.

 - If you will need more than eight credits for graduation and you expect to finish your degree requirements in December, but wish to 'walk' with your class, you must petition the Board of Review for approval.
-Otherwise you are required to participate in Commencement ceremonies the following May.
+Otherwise you are required to participate in Commencement ceremonies the following May and will graduate then.

 Commencement information will be sent out by the Alumni Office and by the President's Office prior to Commencement.
 This will include information about graduation announcements, gowns, etc. Please retain these mailings for reference.